gavinhoward/bc/manuals/development.md

 Keep these values in mind for the rest of this document, and for exploring any other part of this repo.

+But before I go on, I want to talk about portability in particular.

+Most of these principles just require good attention and care, but portability is different.
+Sometimes, it requires pulling in code from other places and adapting it.
+In other words, sometimes I need to duplicate and adapt code.

+This happened in a few cases:

+* Option parsing (see [`include/opt.h`][35]).
+* History (see [`include/history.h`][36]).
+* Pseudo-Random Number Generator (see [`include/rand.h`][37]).

+This was done because I decided to ensure that `bc`'s dependencies were basically zero.
+In particular, either users have a normal install of Windows or they have a POSIX system.

+A POSIX system limited me to C99, `sh`, and zero external dependencies.
+That last item is why I pull code into `bc`: if I pull it in, it's not an external dependency.

+That's why `bc` has duplicated code.
+Remove it, and you risk `bc` not being portable to some platforms.

 ## Code Style

 TODO